rmartinsanta/cs-dns-parser/README.md

 ### BeaconID

-Identifies which keys should be used in the team server to decrypt the messages.
-Keys are transmitted when the beacon sends the metadata petition, encrypted using the teamserver public key.
+Identifies which AES and HMAC keys to use in the team server to decrypt and validate the messages.
+A rawkey is transmitted when the beacon sends the metadata petition, encrypted using the teamserver public key.
+The AES and HMAC keys are derived from this rawkey.

 Using the same example as before:
 ```
 post.1270.0479c52e5.19997cf2.wallet.thedarkestside.org